 By Sandra J Platt VMD

 It seems that all-too-often a patient sits in my office who has torn a cranial cruciate ligament.
 The cranial cruciate ligament (or CCL) is probably the most common major musculoskeletal disorder seen in general practice in adult dogs.
 The tear often occurs due to a rotational stress on the knee joint – and the injury is typically a great surprise to both the patient and the client.

 Until recently, it was thought that the only means of dealing with a rupture was surgical.
 Surgical Correction is still the gold-standard, but it is strongly recommended that patients also undergo rehabilitation to ensure the best outcome for their way to recovery.
 Some patients are not good candidates for surgical correction due to age, health conditions, or finances.
 In these cases, rehabilitation therapy has shown to be remarkably effective in returning patients to full function, even in the absence of surgical correction.
 Academic journals have written about the benefits of rehabilitation therapy to bolster healing in addition to, or, when necessary, in place of, surgery.

-During the course of treatment, expect routine updates of muscle mass measurements and goniometry.
+During the course of treatment, you can expect routine updates concerning muscle mass measurements and goniometry.
 Your pets balance, strength, proprioception, and – most importantly – discomfort will be routinely assessed.
 Special exercises will be done in the office such as laser therapy, ultrasound, massage, cavaletti rails, balance boards, giant balls (everybody’s favorite to watch!), and even special surfaces for walking, hopping, and wheelbarrowing.